cfjedimaster/LighthousePro/install/readme.txt

 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 4/21/10 (2.6.5)
+/config/ColdSpring.xml.cfm - version #
+/controller/UserController.cfc - Two fixes in save user.
+First, it was losing the selected email projects for the user.
+Secondly, if you edited yourself, it didn't update the session copy.

 Last Updated: 3/29/10 (2.6.4)
 /config/ColdSpring.xml.cfm - Just a version #.
 /controller/IssueController.cfc - when we email stuff, include project id in link